ericoporto/ags-manual-wiki/Object.md

 which case the animation will start to play, but your script will continue).
 The default is eBlock.

-*direction* specifies which way the animation plays.
+*Direction* specifies which way the animation plays.
 You can either pass eForwards (the default) or eBackwards.

+*Frame* lets you specify the starting frame, which should be one of the chosen loop's frame.<br>
+Note that for compatibility reasons if direction is eBackwards the animation actually begins with the *previous frame*.
+If you pass frame 0 (the default) then it will begin with the last frame in the loop.

 You need to use SetView at some stage before this command, in order to set up the object's current view.